 A regular lawn mower spark plug can serve you up to two years or more, depending on your usage.
 It is advisable that you clean the plug regularly to have it last longer.

 Sometimes the engine may not work properly because of the dark clog or oil smeared over the plug.
 In this case, you don’t have to change the plug at all.
 Just clean it and reattach, your engine will work fine!

-To conclude, That’s all.
-We hope now you know exactly what spark plug to use for your lawn mower.
+That’s all for now.
+We hope, now you know exactly What Spark Plug to Use for Lawn Mower?
 And know, How you overcome inconvenience from your Lawn Mower.